The Construction Advantage – Issue 17

 - Beth Sturtevant (President, CCB, Inc.)

-Various topics, including the challenges that poor infrastructure and regulatory barriers present to towns and developers led to a lively discussion among the larger group covering areas as diverse as public-private partnerships, opportunities and challenges in training and developing skilled talent and labor, and changing the perception of “development” in the larger Maine community.
-Among the panelists, and the group as a whole, there was a general consensus that things are improving, but that we are still coming out of the economic downturn, and there is more interest in investing in new construction here in Maine, as compared to a few years ago.
-However, the rate of improvement is regional, with more happening in southern Maine and the greater Portland area than in the north and Down East regions, where progress is moving more slowly.
+Various topics, including the challenges that poor infrastructure and regulatory barriers present to towns and developers led to a lively discussion among the larger group covering areas as diverse as public-private partnerships, opportunities and challenges in training and developing skilled talent and labor, and changing the perception of “development” in the larger ME community.
+Among the panelists, and the group as a whole, there was a general consensus that things are improving, but that we are still coming out of the economic downturn, and there is more interest in investing in new construction here in ME, as compared to a few years ago.
+However, the rate of improvement is regional, with more happening in southern ME and the greater Portland area than in the north and Down East regions, where progress is moving more slowly.
 This and many other areas for opportunity throughout the discussion proved enlightening and engaging amongst such a diverse group of professionals.

 Inspired by the terrific group and the excellent discussion, planning for the Second Annual Women in Project Development & Construction Event is well underway for next spring!
 Contact Asha Echeverria or Meredith Eilers if you or someone you know would like to be added to the invitation list for next year.

 by Mike Bosse